Titan-C/Trieste2014/Readme.md

-### ICTP Workshop on Advanced Techniques for Scientific Programming and Management
+### ICTP 2014  Workshop on Advanced Techniques for Scientific Programming
-###of Open Source Software Packages

 This repository contains my tutorials presented during this Workshop.